When it comes to low carb diets there are two popular options that come to mind – the Atkins Diet and the South Beach

 Weight loss is fairly quick on the South Beach Diet and has long-term effects, with some losing upwards of 13lbs during the first two weeks, which might be your goal weight loss.
 Even though this is water weight and not fat, it’s nonetheless weight lost.
 This quick drop in weight is very encouraging and can help dieters continue on.
 The South Beach Diet is also easier to follow and doesn’t require as much work when it comes to counting calories or carbs.

 Unfortunately, there is a lack of scientific data that proves the South Beach Diet is effective, particularly from non-biased sources.
 It is also unclear how the long-term effects of low carb and high protein diets affect the body, though this isn’t just an issue with the South Beach Diet.
 Another downside of the South Beach Diet is that it requires a lot more cooking and can be more expensive than other low carb diets.

 How the Atkins Diet Works

 The Atkins Diet is one of the most popular low carb diets, and one that has been around since the 1970’s.
 This diet was created by Dr. Atkins, another respected cardiologist, when he realized that limiting his patient’s intake of sugar and carbs led to better health and significant weight loss compared to traditional low-calorie diets.

-Unlike many popular diets, the Atkins Diet is high in healthy fats (so not a “low-fat diet” per se), protein, and specific produce.
+Unlike many popular diets, the Atkins Diet is high in healthy fats (so not a “low-fat diet” per se but some saturated fats are okay in moderation), protein, and specific produce.
 It is a great choice for non-vegetarians or people that just don’t want to give up the fat of a cheeseburgers or steaks in low-fat diets.

 There are four phases to the Atkins Diet:

 - Phase 1/Induction – A 2-week phase where you are introduced to the diet, dietary restrictions and your body enter ketosis to kickstart weight loss.
 Grams of carbs are kept under 20 per day and come from vegetable food sources.

 - Phase 2/Ongoing Weight Loss – Some carbs are brought back into the diet and you learn how many carbs your individual body needs for long-term health.